 It is advisable to plan ahead of your trip and book the various attractions where you’ll go and accommodations where you’ll stay as opposed to having a spontaneous trip, especially nowadays.

-That’s why we compiled a list of places you could go to during your three weeks in Australia.
+That’s why we compiled a list of places you could visit during your three weeks in Australia.
 We also included the best mode of transportation per city.
-We hope that this 3 weeks in Australia itinerary has been helpful and that you’ll consider going to Australia on your trip.
+We hope that this travel itinerar yfor 3 weeks in Australia has been helpful and that you’ll consider going to Australia on your trip.

 SAVE THIS ITINERARY ON YOUR PINTEREST: